scorpido74/azure-docs.nl-nl/articles/active-directory/authentication/active-directory-certificate-based-authentication-get-started.md

         IntermediateAuthority = 1
     }

-Voor de configuratie, kunt u de [Azure Active Directory PowerShell versie 2](/powershell/azure/install-adv2?view=azureadps-2.0):
+For the configuration, you can use the [Azure Active Directory PowerShell Version 2](/powershell/azure/install-adv2?view=azureadps-2.0):

-1. Start Windows PowerShell met beheerdersbevoegdheden.
+1. Start Windows PowerShell with administrator privileges.
-2. Installeer de Azure AD-moduleversie [2.0.0.33](https://www.powershellgallery.com/packages/AzureAD/2.0.0.33) of hoger.
+2. Install the Azure AD module version [2.0.0.33](https://www.powershellgallery.com/packages/AzureAD/2.0.0.33) or higher.

         Install-Module -Name AzureAD –RequiredVersion 2.0.0.33

-Als een eerste configuratiestap moet u een verbinding maken met uw tenant.
-Zodra een verbinding met uw tenant bestaat, kunt u bekijken, toevoegen, verwijderen en wijzigen van de vertrouwde certificeringsinstanties die zijn gedefinieerd in uw directory.
+As a first configuration step, you need to establish a connection with your tenant.
+As soon as a connection to your tenant exists, you can review, add, delete, and modify the trusted certificate authorities that are defined in your directory.

-### <a name="connect"></a>Verbinding maken
+### <a name="connect"></a>Connect

-Als u wilt een verbinding maken met uw tenant, gebruikt u de [Connect-AzureAD](/powershell/module/azuread/connect-azuread?view=azureadps-2.0) cmdlet:
+To establish a connection with your tenant, use the [Connect-AzureAD](/powershell/module/azuread/connect-azuread?view=azureadps-2.0) cmdlet:

     Connect-AzureAD

-### <a name="retrieve"></a>Ophalen
+### <a name="retrieve"></a>Retrieve

-Als u wilt ophalen van de vertrouwde certificeringsinstanties die zijn gedefinieerd in uw directory, gebruiken de [Get-AzureADTrustedCertificateAuthority](/powershell/module/azuread/get-azureadtrustedcertificateauthority?view=azureadps-2.0) cmdlet.
+To retrieve the trusted certificate authorities that are defined in your directory, use the [Get-AzureADTrustedCertificateAuthority](/powershell/module/azuread/get-azureadtrustedcertificateauthority?view=azureadps-2.0) cmdlet.

     Get-AzureADTrustedCertificateAuthority

 ### <a name="add"></a>Toevoegen

-Voor het maken van een vertrouwde certificeringsinstantie gebruikt de [New-AzureADTrustedCertificateAuthority](/powershell/module/azuread/new-azureadtrustedcertificateauthority?view=azureadps-2.0) cmdlet en stel de **crlDistributionPoint** kenmerk voor een correcte waarde:
+To create a trusted certificate authority, use the [New-AzureADTrustedCertificateAuthority](/powershell/module/azuread/new-azureadtrustedcertificateauthority?view=azureadps-2.0) cmdlet and set the **crlDistributionPoint** attribute to a correct value:

     $cert=Get-Content -Encoding byte "[LOCATION OF THE CER FILE]"
     $new_ca=New-Object -TypeName Microsoft.Open.AzureAD.Model.CertificateAuthorityInformation